Aldarn/Battleships-Python/readme.md

 Some of the code is quite ugly and definitely not production quality.
 This was due to time restraints.

-Didn't have time to write all tests, despite starting out intending to be TDD.
-In the end I wanted to get something actually working within the time frame.

-I had also intended on creating an output of an ASCII map but didn't have time.
+I had intended on creating an output of an ASCII map but didn't have time.
 I wanted to hook this into the simulation service so you could see it play out in real time.

 Exception handling is pretty contrived, any problem in the system throws a RuntimeException